OpenDataDSL/website/blog/2023-05-04-correlationOMIE_2/index.md

     <img src="/img/blog/correl/analysis-data.jpg"/>
   </div>
   <div className="column">
-  <h2>Data insights</h2>
+  <h2>Serial Correlation Analysis</h2>
-    In this blog, we show you how to use OpenDataDSL matrices and the ODSL Excel Add-in to gain valuable insights into your data.
-Here we show you the different facetts of analysing an hourly time series.
+    In this blog, we show you how to convert OpenDataDSL timeseries into matrices and then perform a serial correlation to show how intra-timeseries correlations can help predict future price movements.
   </div>
 </div>

 <!--truncate-->

-## Data analysis
+## What is Technical Data Analysis?

-Data analysis refers to the process of systematically examining and interpreting data using various analytical and statistical techniques to derive insights and draw conclusions.
+Technical Data analysis refers to the process of systematically examining and interpreting data using various analytical and statistical techniques to derive insights and draw conclusions.
 Some common techniques used in data analysis include regression analysis, hypothesis testing, machine learning, data visualization, and data mining.
 Data analysis can involve several steps, including data collection, cleaning, transformation, modeling, and visualization.
 The goal is to extract meaningful information from raw data, identify patterns and trends, and use these insights to support the business.

 ## Hourly Electricity Price Data

 As an example we use Iberian Electricity data published by [OMIE](https://www.omie.es/en/spot-hoy).
 Specifically we use electricity prices for Spain for the year 2022 on an hourly granularity.

+### Timeseries visualisation
-Visualizing the timeseries of the hourly price time series using ODSL-WebPortal
+Visualizing the timeseries of the hourly prices using the ODSL WebPortal

 <img className={styles.product_screenshot} src="/img/blog/correl/omie_es_ts.PNG" />

-so we look at the prices as a collection of observations that are recorded over time, here an hourly granularity.
 This visualization of time series data is a common way to analyse trends, seasonality, and other patterns that occur over time.

+### Matrix visualisation
 Another way to get insights to the data is to convert this time series into a matrix, where columns represent the hours of the day 1-24 and rows represent the days of the year 1-365.
 This transformed view supports the task to analyse the same data input but per hour of the day over time.
 ODSL supports it with a function **toMatrix()**

 ```js